Plasma and the blood system supply chain

 - We collect plasma to ship to fractionators who manufacture it on our behalf into plasma protein products for use exclusively in Canada.
 Once manufactured, these medications are licensed by Health Canada as biological drugs and returned to Canadian Blood Services for shipping to the hospitals and clinics we serve.

 - We bulk purchase additional plasma protein products, including immunoglobulins, which are manufactured by the global biologics industry using plasma they have collected themselves.
-We supply these and other related products which we have also purchased on the global market, to hospitals for patients across the country.
+We supply these and other related products, which we have also purchased on the global market, to hospitals for patients across the country.

 Through these two activities, we meet 100 per cent of the need for immunoglobulins for the hospitals we serve.

-Because there is currently a global shortage of plasma to make immunoglobulins, it is essential that blood systems around the world increase their plasma collections substantially.
+However, because of the global shortage of plasma to make immunoglobulins, it is essential that blood systems around the world increase their plasma collections substantially.
 For us, this involves growing our collection activities until at least half (50–60 per cent) of the immunoglobulins patients in Canada require are made from plasma collected in this country.

 This would mean that the critical needs of patients who depend on immunoglobulins to live are consistently met by Canadian Blood Services’ supply chain and controlled within Canada.
 We would continue to source the balance of immunoglobulins (approximately 50 per cent) needed by the hospitals and clinics we serve through bulk buying of plasma protein products from the global pharmaceutical industry.

-Historically, when supply was less pressured, purchasing a greater percentage of finished plasma protein products on the global market was an affordable way to source these products.
+Historically, when supply was less pressured, purchasing a greater percentage of finished plasma protein products on the global market was an acceptable way to source these products.
 More recently, however, many factors support the need to recalibrate sufficiency levels so that more plasma is collected within Canadian Blood Services’ supply chain to manufacture into immunoglobulins for patients in Canada — including our ability to collect plasma in a much leaner, more cost-effective and scalable manner than we could in the past.

 8. Canadian Blood Services is collecting more plasma to meet patients’ needs